bodrovis/RadiantScroller/README.md

 The `scroller-el` class is required.

 * Set up basic styling.
-In fact, only specifying margins and dimensions for the images in the scroller is required.
+In fact, only specifying margins and dimensions for the elements in the scroller is required.
 This can be done like:

 ```css
 .radiant_scroller .scroller-el {